gocardless/draupnir/README.md

 Draupnir comes with a command-line client, `draupnir-client`.
 Once you authenticate via OAuth, you can use it to manage your instances.

+The CLI has built-in help (`draupnir-client help`).
+For help on sub-commands, use an invocation like `draupnir-client images help` instead of `draupnir-client help images`.

 #### Authenticate
 ```
 draupnir-client authenticate